cosmos/gaia/docs/migration/cosmoshub-4-delta-upgrade.md

 ## Upgrade duration

-The upgrade may take several hours to take complete because cosmoshub-4 participants operate globally with differing operating hours and it may take some time for operators to upgrade their binaries and connect to the network.
+The upgrade may take several hours to complete because cosmoshub-4 participants operate globally with differing operating hours and it may take some time for operators to upgrade their binaries and connect to the network.

 ## Rollback plan